 Alongside the main hall are many little shrines with fox statues and figurines galore and eventually you end up at at what looks like a cupboard full of small torii gates though I’m sure it’s far more spiritual than that!
 That may even be the power spot!
 That’s not actually the end though as there is a narrow path to the left going behind the main hall with steps leading up to a garden which is very much hidden away from many visitors to this shrine.

 Anamori Inari Shrine holds a festival of lanterns near the end of August each year so I may still one day make the effort to venture out to Haneda for reasons other than just flying off somewhere!

 The last time I visited this many shrines in one day was when I cycled the ‘Ten Shrines Of Tokyo‘ in one day which is a ridiculous number but when there’s some kind of loosely themed connection I am fairly content.
-I then headed to the station and continued on to Haneda Airport’s domestic terminal to do some plane spotting (link will appear here soon!!) before returning to Anamori Inari station for some lunch.
+I then headed to the station and continued on to Haneda Airport’s domestic terminal to do some Star Wars plane spotting before returning to Anamori Inari station for some lunch.